 Every year AmadorArts offers a scholarship to graduating seniors who are pursuing continued arts education in college.
 This includes Visual, Performing, Music, and Industrial Arts students who want to continue to study their craft.
 Applications are provided to students throughout the school sites at Amador, Argonaut, and Independence High schools.
 Home school students may request application information by contacting AmadorArts.

-This year, Amador County Arts Council awarded 3 scholarships.
+In 2019, Amador County Arts Council awarded 3 scholarships.

 MEDIA RELEASE from AmadorArts

 EVENT DATE: Awards Night May 13, 15, 2019

 AmadorArts has released the names of the students who will receive the three $1,000 Arts Scholarships, announced at the recent Awards Night at both high schools.
 Daniel Howe from Argonaut High and Lucinda (aka LuLu) McBroom Briggs and Emily-Ann Hopkins from Amador High School have each been awarded $1,000 Artists Scholarships to further their studies in the arts.
 AmadorArts was impressed by Howe’s skills in the visual arts, Briggs’ outstanding talents in the theatre arts, and Hopkins’ equally strong virtues in the theatre arts.

 Daniel Howe of Jackson has been driven to trying every kind of medium of visual art since a very young age.
 He knows the basics such as figure drawing and perspective learned through art classes, but he also has followed YouTubers and self taught himself a variety of ways to create art.
 He’s headed to Union University in Tennessee to study graphic art and 3D modeling so that when he graduates, he’ll be at the professional level ready for a solid career.
 He credits his church family, community, and the local school system for supporting him “to make me the person I am today.”